qubenix/guides/qubes-r4/whonix-14/bitcoin/indexed/0_build-bitcoind.md

      Subkey fingerprint: 9DEA E0DC 7063 249F B054  7468 1E4A ED62 986C D25D
 ```
 ### B. Build Berkeley DB and Bitcoin.
+**Note:**
-**Note:** these next two steps will take some time and produce a lot of output.
+- These next two steps will take some time and produce a lot of output.
 This is normal, be patient.

 1. Build Berkeley DB using the provided script.